tegcommerce/tegcommerce-theme-bulma/README.md

 * qr code
 * crm system
 * erp system
-* conversational commerce with chat and chatbot
-* vr commerce with virtual reality and augmented virtual reality
-* network of stores on a single tegcommerce installation
-* integrated backup system with cloud storage services
-* prevent brute force password discovery
 * app with fingerprint biometrics
 * app with voice biometrics
 * app with image biometrics